jubalh/awesome-package-maintainer/README.md

 * [How to contribute to Factory](https://en.opensuse.org/openSUSE:How_to_contribute_to_Factory) - learn the workflow and some more tricks
 * [RPM Packaging Guide](https://rpm-packaging-guide.github.io/) - about the basics of RPM packaging
 * Read the RPM section of this readme as well.

+[maintainers.opensuse.org](https://maintainer.opensuse.org/) is a helpful tool listing all the maintainers of a package, comparing the versions in differnt distributions, pointing to the devel project etc.

 #### Quickstart
 Install